Trachischium guentheri

 Trachischium guentheri, commonly known as the rosebelly worm-eating snake or Günther's worm-eating snake, is a species of colubrid snake, which is endemic to Asia.

 Etymology

 The epithet, guentheri, honors Albert Günther (1830–1914), German-born zoologist at the British Museum (Natural History).

 Geographic range

 T. guentheri is found in India (Sikkim, West Bengal), Bangladesh, Nepal, and Bhutan.

+Habitat

+The preferred natural habitat of T. guentheri is forest with rocky slopes, at altitudes of about 1,800 m.

 Description

 The rosebelly worm-eating snake does have a rose-colored belly when alive.
 However, specimens preserved in alcohol are dark brown dorsally, with indistinct lighter and darker longitudinal streaks; and are yellowish ventrally, either uniform or scantily mottled with brown.

 The dorsal scales are arranged in 13 rows and are smooth, except that the males have keeled dorsal scales in the anal/basicaudal region.
 The ventrals are 134–138; the anal plate is divided; and the subcaudals, which are also divided, number 34–39.